Best Cat And Kitten Food of 2018 | Reviews of the Top Wet and Dry Brands

 Cats, like us humans, can suffer from intestinal inflammation due to grains or other allergens which reduces nutrient absorption (Food sensitivity in cats with chronic idiopathic gastrointestinal problems.
 W. Grant Guildford, B.R.
 Jones, P.J.
 Markwell, D.G.
 Arthur, M.G.
 Collett, J.G.
 Harte, 2001, Journal of Vet Internal Medicine).
 If you are concerned about your cat, you should discuss options with your veterinarian as there are some other serious medical causes which may need to be ruled out rather than just switching diet.

-Meat is the first ingredient listed and there is no corn, wheat, soy nor gluten included.
-There is also no poultry by-product meal, or artificial additives to this food.
+Meat is the first two ingredients listed and there is no corn, wheat, soy nor gluten included.

 Lean chicken is the primary protein source and the carbohydrate is potatoes which are naturally gluten free.
-The brand claim that your pet will have a shiny, healthy coat within 30 days due to the omega 3 and 6 fatty acids included in the recipe.
+The Omega 3 and 6 fatty acids will help your pet have a shiny, healthy coat within 30 days of switching to Hill’s Ideal Balance.

 Raw diets are becoming increasingly popular as we all become more conscious of the ingredients and additives in our and our pets foods.
 Frozen, dehydrated, or freeze-dried minced poultry and rabbit are the most popular ingredients.